WinterGreen

 Mead Public Library and our community partners will celebrate the start of spring by hosting a day of free, hands-on, green-themed activities, presentations, and vendor booths during our 9th annual WinterGreen event on March 21, 10 am-4 pm.

-WinterGreen activities will include family yoga, Tai Chi, gardening, beekeeping, fermentation, fidget keyring making, a plant exchange, the Mead Seed Library, animal ambassadors from J&R Aquatic Animal Rescue, and an interactive Badger Talks presentation by Scott Williams of the Wisconsin Energy Institute.
+WinterGreen activities will include family yoga, Tai Chi, gardening, beekeeping, fermentation, fidget keyring making, a plant exchange, the Mead Seed Library, animal ambassadors from J&R Aquatic Animal Rescue, an interactive Badger Talks presentation by Scott Williams of the Wisconsin Energy Institute, and more!
+(See our full schedule below.)

 WinterGreen is sponsored by MilliporeSigma, the University of Wisconsin—Madison Badger Talks, the Friends of Mead Library, and the Mead Public Library Foundation.